-Creatine is the ergogenic aid with most scientific evidence as a nutritional supplement to boost athletes performance.
-This substance is formed by the amino acid trio: L-arginine, glycine, and L-methionine.
+Creatine is the ergogenic substance with most scientific support as a supplement that boosts the athletic performance.
+It is made up by the amino acids: L-arginine, glycine and L-methionine.

-Our body produces around 2g of creatine daily and we can consume more through food and especially through supplementation.
+Our body produces around 2g of creatine daily and we can get more from food and specially from supplementation.

-Approximately a 95% of creatine is stored in the skeletal muscle, however, it can also be found in other tissues, such as the brain.
+Around a 95% of creatine is stored in the skeletal muscle.
+However, it can also be found in other tissues, such as the brain.

-There are several types of creatine available for purchase, and the one that is mostly used is creatine monohydrate.
-Each creatine monohydrate molecule is made of a 88% creatine and a 12% water.
-It is available as a white, tasteless, water-soluble powder.
+There are several types of creatine available, although the most common one is creatine monohydrate.
+Each creatine monohydrate molecule is made of an 88% of creatine and a 12% of water.
+Its format is a white, tasteless and water-soluble powder.
 It is highly effective and many athletes choose it because it is cheaper than the rest.

 Properties of creatine monohydrate

-Creatine acts on the phosphocreatine energy substrate, in other words, its task consists on keeping the ATP deposits saturated (Adenosine TriPhosphate), in order to have cell energy immediately accesible for high energy demands.
+Creatine works on the phosphocreatine energy substrate.
+In other words, its task consists of keeping the ATP (Adenosine TriPhosphate) deposits saturated, in order to have immediate cell energy for high energy demands.

-One of the reasons to buy supplements and specifically creatine monohydrate, is to deal with the limited ATP reserves in the body.
+One of the main reasons people buy supplements and specifically creatine monohydrate, is to make up for the limited ATP reserves in the body.
 In this way, the maximum duration can be prolonged around 10 seconds.
-When we reach this point we must wait while more ATP is resynthesised.
-If we use creatine monohydrate supplementation, the time it takes to recharge these deposits will be shortened.
+When we reach this point we must wait while more ATP is resynthesized.
+If we use creatine monohydrate supplementation, we will be shortening the time it takes to recharge these deposits.

 Benefits of creatine monohydrate